Clergy & staff

 Liz studied theology at Jesus College, Oxford, before going on to do a doctorate at St Hugh’s College, Oxford, on Roman Catholic reactions to the Oxford Movement and Anglican schemes for reunion.
 She taught theology in Plymouth and Wales before moving to Winchester in 1998 to become Professor of Christian Theology at King Alfred’s College (now the University of Winchester).
 Ten years later she entered senior management and is now First Deputy Vice-Chancellor of the university.

 Liz is one of the first people to study for ordination through the Winchester Pathway.
 She is professed in the Single Consecrated Life, a way of life recognised and authorised by the Church of England in which a person lives according to a rule approved by the bishop and takes a vow of celibacy.
-Liz enjoys walking, gardening and her elderly dog, Arthur.
+Liz enjoys walking and gardening.